|

 d. because of the declining load demand.

-2. To parallel alternators, it is necessary to match___
+2. To parallel alternators, it's necessary to match___

 a. voltages.